 3. Find Ways to Add to Your Emergency Fund

-A mixture of regular contributions and lump-sum deposits will build the balance quickly.
+A mixture of regular savings contributions and lump-sum deposits will build the balance quickly.

 Have your employer split your direct deposit so a portion of each paycheck goes to your emergency fund, or set up automatic transfers to your savings account after each payday.
 When you don’t see the money in your main checking account, you won’t be tempted to spend it.

-If your budget is tight, you could cut your spending by switching over to the cash envelope system, cancelling monthly subscriptions, joining a Buy Nothing group or switching to less expensive service providers.
+If your budget is tight, you could cut your spending by switching over to the cash envelope system, canceling monthly subscriptions, joining a Buy Nothing group or switching to less expensive service providers.
 Or you could increase your income by taking on a side hustle or working a second, part-time job.

 You can also increase the amount of money in your emergency savings account by depositing any extra cash you receive from one-time windfalls.
 Sell items around your house that you don’t use or could part with.
 Crash with friends for a week and rent out your home on Airbnb.
-Transfer work bonuses and tax refunds over to your rainy day fund before you spend a dime.
+Transfer work bonuses and your income tax refund over to your rainy day fund before you spend a dime.

 4. Know When (and When Not) to Tap Into Your Savings

 It’s not enough to know how to start an emergency fund.
 You must also understand what qualifies as a good reason to take money out — and when you should leave it alone.

 It can be tempting to see thousands of dollars in your account, but avoid using that cash unless you have unexpected expenses due to true emergencies.

 A good rule of thumb is to avoid spending your emergency cash on expenses that can be predicted, like routine car maintenance, a large annual insurance bill or summer camp enrollment.
 You don’t want to build an emergency fund only to spend that money on expenses you could have prepared for.
-Set up separate sinking funds for those.
+Set up separate sinking funds for those savings goals instead.

 And keep in mind, once you’ve spent money from your emergency fund, be sure to replenish it so you’re prepared for the next big thing that comes your way.